viren1993/javascript/javascript/index.md

 - Debouncing - Debouncing ensures that a function is only executed after a specified delay following the last time it was invoked.
 - Throttling - Throttling ensures that a function is executed at most once in a specified interval, regardless of how many times the event occurs.
 This is useful for optimizing performance in frequently occurring events like scrolling.
+- Lazy Loading - Lazy Loading is a performance optimization technique where certain resources (like images, scripts, or components) are loaded only when they are needed, rather than loading everything upfront.
+Why Lazy Loading ?
+  Reduces initial load time.
+  Saves bandwidth.
+  Improves user experience by prioritizing critical content first.

 - Template Literals (`\`${var}\``)
 - Destructuring (`const { prop } = obj`)